All-Ceramic crowns are cosmetic dental restorations used to cap or completely cover a tooth being restored.

 Cosmetic bonding and dental veneering are procedures sometimes used with All-Ceramic crowns to provide an unblemished natural look to a smile.
 These procedures can be used to restore both the strength and beauty of adjacent less damaged teeth that do not require All-Ceramic crowns.

-Dental Crown Placement Procedure Time Frame
+All-Ceramic Crown Placement Procedure Time Frame

 - Time to complete - Doc Kelly usually requires two dental visits to install a crown.